bardakcib/CommandBasedTextEditor/TermProject/ReadMe.txt

 -----------------------------------------------------------------------------------------------------------------------

-    Project Developer and test with Visual Studio 2019
+    Project Developed and tested with Visual Studio 2019

     Test files are added under Resource File on VS FolderBase

     MyFunctions.cpp, MyFunctions.h and MyMessages.h are created to optimize code re-usage and clean code

-    intsllist.cpp nad intsllist.h are from our LabWorks, I have modified them in order to use.
+    intsllist.cpp nad intsllist.h are from our LabWorks at university, I made some modifications on them in order to use.

 -----------------------------------------------------------------------------------------------------------------------
 -----------------------------------------------------------------------------------------------------------------------
     References :
-    I got some help from stackoverflow but not directly copy paste I understand them and modified them
+    I got some help from stackoverflow but not directly copy paste.
+I understand them and modified them

 1-  SplitStringByDelimiterToArray